Michelle24211/zip-code-react-lab/README.md

 # Zip Code/City Search React Lab

-1. the first app allows users to search by Zip Code and retrieve information about Cities within that Zip Code.
+In this exercise, you will create two React apps:

-2. the second app allows the user to search by City name and retrieve that City's related Zip Codes.
+the first app allows users to search by Zip Code and retrieve information about Cities within that Zip Code. the second app allows the user to search by City name and retrieve that City's related Zip Codes.
 To implement these apps, you're given access to a Zip Code API that you can access from your React app.
-[Below is a brief description of how the API works](#the-zip-and-city-search-api-documentation-ctp-zip-api).
+Below is a brief description of how the API works.

 ## Project 1: Zip Code Search app